Thomas J. Brennan

 Thomas is a father, husband, and the founder of The War Horse — his passion is writing about war, trauma, and loss.

 Prior to studying at Columbia University, he was a sergeant in the Marine Corps and served as an infantryman in Iraq and Afghanistan with the First Battalion, Eighth Marines.
 Thomas is the co-author of Shooting Ghosts — A U.S. Marine, a Combat Photographer, and Their Journey Back from War.

 Listen to Thomas discuss Shooting Ghosts on NPR's Fresh Air.

 Awards and recognition

-Thomas has held fellowships with the Dart Center for Journalism and Trauma, the Atlantic Council, the Stabile Center for Investigative Journalism, and the Carey Institute for Global Good.
-He has been awarded for Excellence in Features, Trauma Reporting, and Investigative Journalism by the Society for Features Journalism, the Dart Center, HillVets, and the American Legion.
+Thomas has held fellowships with the Dart Center for Journalism and Trauma, the Center for a New American Security, the Atlantic Council, the Stabile Center for Investigative Journalism, and the Carey Institute for Global Good.
+He has been recognized and awarded for Excellence in Features, Trauma Reporting, and Investigative Journalism by the Society for Features Journalism, the Dart Center, HillVets, and the American Legion.

 Thomas has participated in discussions about feature writing, investigating armies and spies, war and trauma, muckraking veterans affairs, adversarial journalism, and Post-Traumatic Growth at U.C.
 Berkeley, Dart Center for Journalism and Trauma, Carey Institute for Global Good, Investigative Reporters and Editors.
 Harvard, Yale, and Columbia University.